Students can explore prime and non-prime numbers with these free favorite classroom games:

 For $15-20 you can buy a downloadable file of the beautiful, colorful, mathematical board game Prime Climb.
 Or pick up the full Prime Climb game box at Amazon.

-Or you can try the following game by retired Canadian math professor Jerry Ameis:
+Or you can try the following game by retired Canadian education professor Jerry Ameis:

 Math Concepts: multiples, factors, composite numbers, and primes.